 Yes.
 Tuition for our courses is $20,000.
 On the admissions application there’s a box to check to tell us you’d like to pay upfront, instead of signing an ISA.

-All courses are taught on Pacific time so it's important to think about how you will adjust according to your time zone.
+Almost all courses are taught on Pacific time so it's important to think about how you will adjust according to your time zone.

 You’re welcome to pay tuition in lieu of your ISA at any point before graduation.
 Contact our finance team in Slack once you’re enrolled an in class.
 They’ll help you take care of this.

 When you sign your ISA, we are the owner.

 After a student graduates, based on their credit score and other factors, we will sometimes sell their ISA to Leif, our ISA partner.

 No. The ISA begins on your last day of school.
 (To be clear: the life of the ISA is 5 years, meaning we have 5 years to collect payment.
 But once you’ve made 24 monthly payments the ISA is complete.)